Trade Forex Trading

 Housing starts - Housing starts measure the number of residential units on which construction is begun each month.
 Home builders don't start a house unless they are fairly confident it will sell upon or before its competition.

-Changes in the rate of housing starts tell us a lot about demand for homes and the outlook for the construction industry.
-Furthermore, each time a new house is started, construction employment rises and income will be pumped back into the economy.
+Changes in the rate of housing starts tell us a lot about demand for homes and the outlook of the construction industry.
+Furthermore, each time a new house is started, construction employment rises & income will be pumped back into the economy.

 Construction Spending

-Businesses only put money into construction of new factories or offices when they are confident that demand is strong enough to justify the expansion.
+Businesses only put money in to construction of new factories or offices when they are confident that the demand is strong enough to justify the extension.

 The same goes for individuals making the investment in a home.
 That’s why construction spending is a good indicator of the economy’s momentum.